Content strategy for nonprofits

 By Corinna Keefe

-Sound familiar?
-Content strategy and planning are tough for nonprofit organizations.
+Content strategy and planning are tough for nonprofit organisations.
 You have the kind of inspirational material that for-profit businesses can only dream of… but your goals and resources are a little more complicated.

 Most blogs about content marketing strategies will talk about having a clear sales plan, knowing your customers’ pain points, and maximising the return on investment.
 But those ideas don’t fit neatly into the marketing plan for a nonprofit.
 You don’t solve problems for your target audience; instead, you’re asking for their support.
 And while you need to get plenty of value for money, profit isn’t your highest goal.